shiiyan/my-tech-blog/src/decide-between-c-and-q-real-world-example.md

 ### A New User Story

-An additional requirement has been added to our user stroies.
+An additional requirement has been added to our user stories.

 - An administrator of the website can make user groups based on the number of posts by users.
-- A user group containes a name, the conditions needed to be part of the group and the users that belong to it.
+- A user group contains a name, the conditions needed to be part of the group and the users that belong to it.

 First, we should create an aggregation known as UserGroup.